01-22-2013 12:38 PM

 She may have a urinary tract infection or be going into heat (regarding the excessive licking) she'll need antibiotics if it's a UTI.

-Get a quality dry food like Blue Buffalo or Natural Balance and mix it with a little canned food.
+Get a quality dry food and mix it with a little canned food.

 Feed her twice a day, don't leave food out all day and always have fresh water available.